fokouarnaud/high-school-flashcard-ui/README.md

 # Revision App UI
 Tool to help high school students enhance learning and retention of various concepts.
-Conventional learning methods involve two ways of communication between learners and lecturers but with a less interactive approach.
+While professors and students are involved in traditional learning techniques, their interaction is often minimal..
 The web-based flashcard makes the student more engaged.

 ## Getting Setup